SolidBlock-cn/BRRP/README-en.md

 }
 ```

-You can generate resource and register your resource pack at any time.
-In the example above, the registration takes place at the `main` entrypoint at the end of initialization of Minecraft.
-You can also generate resources at `preLaunch` or `rrp:pregen` (implement `RRPPreGenEntryPoint`), but in this case you cannot use some contents of Minecraft, such as game registries.

-Apart from adding normal resource, you can also add async resource, allowing adding required contents in `rrp:pregen`.
-In `rrp:pregen`, resource packs are generated in the form of multiple-thread.
-The feature has been already existing in ARRP.

 ### Forge

 For Forge versions, you may use `RRPEvent` to register resource packs on your mod's event bus, as following: